michisco/starter-hugo-academic/content/home/accomplishments.md

   - certificate_url: https://www.edx.org
     date_end: ""
     date_start: 2019-11-1
-    description: Samsung Innovation Camp is a free training course, offered by Samsung in partnership with Randstad, for the growth of young talents.
-The course is dedicated to students and recent graduates of Italian public universities who want to increase their knowledge and the competitiveness of their professional profile.
+    description: "Samsung Innovation Camp is a free training course, offered by Samsung in partnership with Randstad, for the growth of young talents.
+The course is dedicated to students and recent graduates of Italian public universities who want to increase their knowledge and the competitiveness of their professional profile."
     organization: Samsung Innovation Camp
     organization_url: https://innovationcamp.it/
     title: Samsung Innovation Camp